Definition: Capital Asset

 3. In the case of Sec.
 54, the assessee is required not to sell the new house within 3 years.
 If this condition is not satisfied, the cost of the new asset is to be reduced by the amount of long-term capital gains exempted from tax on the original asset and the difference between its sale price and such reduced cost will be chargeable as short-term capital gain earned during the year in which the new asset is sold.

 Sec.
-54F also requires the assessee not to sell the new house within 3 years.
+54F also requires the assessee not to sell the new house within three years.
 In addition, he is expected not to purchase within 1 year or construct within 3 years, another residential house.
 If any of these conditions are not satisfied, the capital gain originally exempted shall be treated as long-term capital gain of the year in which the house is sold, or another house is purchased or constructed.

 This penalty is different from that of Sec.
 54 and creates confusion.
 We do not comprehend the wisdom of imposing different punishments for the same offence.